How to get your bond back in Qld

 Lastly what about the oven door hinge.
 That’s a hot spot for goo, gunk and crumps.
 I find with the oven glass off, it allows me to get in and really give it a super clean out.
 This is why cleaning an oven takes me about 2 hours.
 You can apply the same process to BBQ’s and microwaves.

 Fans – Dust on the top of the blades and pole of fans.
-You need a ladder, a damp rag and you need to rinse n repeat.
+You need a ladder, or stool, a damp rag and you need to rinse n repeat.

-Blinds & window frames – Because each blade needs to be cleaned one at a time it’s easy to miss them just take your time and ensure you get around the cords too.
+Blinds & window frames – With venetian blinds, because each blade needs to be cleaned one at a time it’s easy to miss them.
+Just take your time and ensure you get around the cords too.
 Then dust sits in the window ledges so give all those a good wipe.

 Air Con Vents – These come out and can be washed in the sink.
 When out you will also see in the air con around these would have collected dust too, it all needs to be wiped out.